Have you heard of the Museum of the Bible? What is it and what can you see inside?

 What should you expect in the exhibit soon?

-Heroes is in conversation with the Museum of the Bible to design a children’s book and host a competition in the museum next year.
+At the time of this writing (September 2022), Heroes was in conversation with the Museum of the Bible to design a children’s book and host a competition in the museum in 2023.

-Don’t miss these projects so stay tuned for updates.
+Don’t miss these projects.
+Stay tuned for updates.

 Visit the Museum of the Bible Now!